ivoa-std/ConeSearch/README.md

 Expected is also addition of a feature to allow for filtering in a specific time window.

 ## note
+This ivoatex Simple Cone Search source was started out of the HTML version of the REC-SCS-1.03-20080222.html (that for this reason is preserved in this source bundle up to the next WD-1.1).

+Initial porting, whose goal was to bring the specification to revision 1.1  has been a plain transposition of the HTML into LaTeX, and includes all of the history changes that the original document listed in appendix.
+Porting tried to be as faithful as possible, given broken links and references, styling issues and so.
+However the goal was not to produce as one-to-one ivoatex SCS-1.03, but to form a basis to start the revision from.

 Porting from the svn repo is in progress, all issues/features will be investigated after the end of the porting.